QualiSystems/cloudshell-help/docs/admin/supported-cloud-providers-in-cloudshell/public-cloud-provider-support-in-cloudshell/aws-integration-and-configuration/aws-integration/create-a-management-vpc/index.md

             </tr>
             <tr>
                 <td>Instance Type</td>
-                <td>The instance type to be used for the execution server and QuailX instances.
+                <td>The instance type to be used for the execution server and QualiX instances.
 The minimum recommended instance type is c4.large.</td>
             </tr>
             <tr>
                 <td>High Availability Mode</td>